 These are able to be played via the MJM Player in Studio 1.
 Presenters may be

-required to read out the programís Intro and Outro as part of presenting the program or
+required to read out the program’s Intro and Outro as part of presenting the program or

 segment.

 Presenters are able to develop a music program including sponsorship and CSA and save it